What Makes a Great Website in 2025? The Do’s and Don’ts

 Keep Your Eye on Trends

-The nostalgic, vintage, and retro design may be winding down as futuristic, bright, bold colors take hold in digital environments.
 That being said, consider color psychology and how humans are sensory beings—the feeling of physical, handcrafted materials and tangible experiences will always remain timeless.

 DO make your site easy to navigate